tokuhirom/p6-HTTP-Server-Tiny/README.md

   * `$server.run(Callable $app, Promise :$control-promise)`

 Run http server with P6W app.
-The named parameter ```control-promise``` if provided, can be _kept_ to quit the server loop, which may be useful if the server is run asynchronously to the main thread of execution in an application.
+The named parameter `control-promise` if provided, can be *kept* to quit the server loop, which may be useful if the server is run asynchronously to the main thread of execution in an application.

+If the optional named parameter `control-promise` is provided with a `Promise` then the server loop will be quit when the promise is kept.

 VERSIONING RULE
 ===============